-Amortization of intangible assets of \$16,000 and \$2.7 million was incurred during 2009 and 2008, respectively.
+Amortization of intangible assets of \$16,000 was incurred during 2009.
 The amortization of intangible assets in 2009 were from intangible assets acquired through the acquisition of RF Magic in June 2007.
-The amortization of intangible assets in 2008 were from intangible assets acquired through the acquisitions of Vativ in April 2008, RF Magic in June 2007 and Arabella in May 2007.
-No amortization of intangible assets were recorded during 2010.
+No amortization of intangible assets was recorded during 2010 and 2011.